 Keep contact numbers of emergency responders and fire stations accessible.

 - When a fire has become out of control, don't try to extinguish it by yourself.
 Never try to be a hero.
 Contact emergency responders immediately.

 - Do not go back inside once you've evacuated the building

-- Do not place space heaters near combustibles; keep it at least 3 ft away.
-Combustible materials include bedding, curtains, clothes, books and furniture.
+- Do not place space heaters near combustibles; keep them at least 3 ft away.
+Combustible materials include bedding, curtains, clothes, books, and furniture.

 - When cooking, don't leave it unattended.

 - Never use water in putting out a cooking fire.
 If cooking with oil or grease, use the lid to smother the fire or an appropriate extinguisher.

 - Don't leave candles, incense, barbecue grill, and other open flames unattended.